bredelings/BAli-Phy/PLAN.md

   Runtime let reduction uses typed `Runtime::Let` and `let_op` directly.
 - Deleted the unused `expression/runtime_views.H` header and stale includes that only supported the old expression-ref runtime-view layer.
+- Moved runtime-facing Bool constructor names (`bool_true_name` and `bool_false_name`) out of `computation/expression` and into `computation/haskell/ids.*`.
+Runtime Bool checks now refer to those symbols instead of hard-coding `Data.Bool.True` / `Data.Bool.False`.
+- Added `Runtime::has_constructor(...)` and converted evaluation-facing
+  constructor checks in graph registration, Prelude IORef handling, JSON conversion, alignment Bool conversion, and `TreeInterface` to use the runtime helper directly.
+- Removed stale expression includes from the main evaluator/operation files and from builtin implementation files that no longer construct expression `index_var`, `constructor`, Bool, list, or `expression_ref` values.
+Builtins now construct runtime closures with `Runtime::IndexVar` and `Runtime::Constructor` where applicable.

 ## Evaluation Core